Why Financial Plans Fail (and How to Build Change That Lasts)

 When Foundation is weak, finances tend to feel overwhelming.
 People avoid checking balances, delay decisions, or feel persistent anxiety about getting things wrong.
 In this state, even sensible advice can feel like pressure rather than support.

 Foundation is not about optimisation or growth.
-It is about understanding where you stand, simplifying where possible, and removing unnecessary stress from everyday money decisions.
+At its core, it means understanding where you stand, simplifying where possible, and removing unnecessary stress from everyday money decisions.
 When money no longer feels threatening, attention becomes available for progress.
 The Financial Score can help you achieve this.

 Without a stable Foundation, every new financial initiative feels fragile.
 With it, change becomes possible.